 examples ├── ... └── code ├── ... └── dateManipulation ├── CustomFormatToGloopDate.gloop ├── EpochSecondsToGloopDate.gloop ├── JavaDateToGloopDate.gloop └── StringToGloopDate.gloop

 These services are named after the transformation they demonstrate.
-Open any of these services and
+Open any of them and

 run them to see how

-GloopDate properties are created out of other property types.
+GloopDate objects are created out of other object types.
 Line

-comments are present to help you understand these services better.
+comments are present1 to help you understand these services better.

-Gloop will try its best to parse the given value using the supported default date
+Gloop will try its best to parse a given value using the built-in default

 In the Properties view, click the ellipsis button of the

-This will open a dialog where you could put the custom date formats.
+This will open a dialog where you can enter the custom date formats (one per line).
 Once done, click OK.